-Neville Chamberlain resigns as Prime Minister and is replaced by Winston Churchill, who at that time is First Sea Lord of the Admiralty, on the same day France, Belgium, Holland and Luxembourg are invaded by Germany, with Luxembourg occupied the same day.
+Neville Chamberlain resigns as Prime Minister and is replaced by Winston Churchill, who at that time is First Sea Lord of the Admiralty.
+On the same day France, Belgium, Holland and Luxembourg are invaded by Germany, with Luxembourg occupied the same day.
 This was the first phase of the invasion plan devised by Germany for Western Europe and was known as Fall Gelb (Case Yellow).

 Flying Officer D.E.
 Garland (pilot) and Sergeant T. Grey (observer) flying a Fairey Battle become the first Royal Air Force recipients of the Victoria Cross when they are posthumously awarded one.
 Leading aircraftman L R Reynolds (Wireless Operator/Air Gunner) was also aboard the aircraft and died.

 Fairey Battle Mk I which was part of the Advanced Air Striking Force sent to France by the RAF

 13th May 1940

 Queen Wilhelmina, her family and the Dutch cabinet evacuate to London.
 For the next five years they will be the Government in exile, meanwhile Winston Churchill makes his first speech to the House of Commons as Prime Minister offering "Blood, Toil, Tears & Sweat".